pavelm14/Eudaminae_phylogeny/laboratory/pre-sequencing protocol.md

 10. A negative control was simultaneously included during the DNA isolations steps for the museum specimens only.
 In that way, I double-checked false positives that may have potentially arise from contamination in the lab.

 ## DNA quality and quantity control
+We used up to four approaches to measure DNA quality and quantity.
+For all samples, I used Qubit fluorometric quantitation and NanoDrop spectrophotometry.
+For most samples, I evaluated DNA integrity and rough estimation of genomic DNA sizes using electrophoresis.
+For a handful of samples, I ran TapeStation to accurately screen DNA fragmentation and nucleic acid concentration.

+### Electrophoresis: Estimation of DNA fragmentation and concentration
+1. Prepare the electrophoresis gel by mixing 100 mL of 1X TAE Buffer, 1 g of agarose, and 1μL of GelRed for DNA staining.
+Microwave the solution until it becomes transparent.
+Cool down a bit the agarose mix and place it to the electrophoresis tray, along with the combs that will create the wells for DNA.
+Wait until the gel solidifies.

+2. Mix 3 μL of DNA and 1 μL of Blue Loading Buffer.
+You can use Parafilm to create drops of the mix, otherwise, use strips and place one sample per well.
+It is advvisable to load a DNA ladder to get an estimate of DNA fragment sizes and concentrations.

+3. Load the DNA mixture to the 1% agarose gel and start the electrophoresis by applying 100 V for 60 minutes.

+4. Store the DNA aliquots at &minus;20&deg; C.